mariehyc/EagleView-Mock-App/README.md

-# EagleView-Mock-App

-# 🛰️ EagleView Mock App
+# EagleView Mock App

 A lightweight **Flask-based mock backend** used to simulate EagleView’s integration with the **ChatGPT Marketplace App (Apps SDK)**.
 This proof-of-concept demonstrates how ChatGPT could communicate with an external geospatial app through a simple **MCP (Model Context Protocol)** endpoint.

 ---

-## 📘 Overview
+## Overview

 This mock app simulates what a real EagleView–ChatGPT integration could look like.
 It doesn’t call internal services or APIs — instead, it provides **mock responses** to mimic data flow and app discovery behavior.

 The app exposes three key routes: